e2tovar/instatools/README.md

-There are some tools in python to help instagram user check their accounts.
+Some Python tools to help instagram users check their accounts.

 is_shadowban.py--- cheks wether a post is shadowbaned